emtilt/ph410s21/_homework/hw3.md

 Gauss’ law and Divergence
 The electric field outside an infinite line that runs along the z-axis is  $\vec{E}=\frac{2\lambda}{4\pi\epsilon_0}\frac{\hat{s}}{s}$ in cylindrical coordinates.
 (This is derived in Griffiths Example 2.1.)

-a) Find the divergence of the E field for s>0.
+1. Find the divergence of the E field for $s>0$.
-b) Calculate the electric flux out of an imaginary Gaussian cylinder of length "L", and radius "a", centered around the z axis.
+2. Calculate the electric flux out of an imaginary Gaussian cylinder of length $L$, and radius $a$, centered around the $z$ axis.
 Please do this 2 different ways to check yourself: by direct integration, and using Gauss' law.
-c)  Given your (superficially contradictory) results from parts a and b, what is the divergence of this E field?
+3. Given your (superficially contradictory) results from parts 1 and 2, what is the divergence of this E field?
 Express it as a single mathemtical equation valid over all space in cylindrical coordinates

 #### 7. A rod with a hole drilled in it